BobLiterman/Carya_SISRS_SNPs/README.md

 ## Robert Literman, Brittany M. Ott, Jun Wen, LJ Grauke, Rachel Schwartz, Sara M. Handy

 ## Pre-Note
 This is a walkthrough of this manuscript, and is not meant as step-by-step code/script instructions.
-To run SISRS and generate orthologs and singletons, you can follow the SISRS walkthrough ().
-After you have done that, you can jump back in here at **Step X** to get a sense of the data analysis steps.
+To run SISRS and generate orthologs and singletons, you can follow the [**SISRS walkthrough**](https://github.com/BobLiterman/SISRS_Walkthrough/).
+After you have done that, you can jump back in here at **Step 05** to get a sense of the data analysis steps.
 A user-friendly version of this **entire** pipeline is currently under development, but all scripts are provided here.

 ## Manuscript Walkthrough

 ### 01) Study Data
-In this manuscript, we apply the SISRS (CITE) bioinformatics pipeline to generate millions of species-identifying single-nucleotide polymorphisms (**SNPs**) for diploid *Carya* (pecan and hickory), using only low-coverage, Illumina short-read data (i.e. genome skims).
+In this manuscript, we apply the [**SISRS bioinformatics pipeline**](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0632-y) to generate millions of species-identifying single-nucleotide polymorphisms (**SNPs**) for diploid *Carya* (pecan and hickory), using only low-coverage, Illumina short-read data (i.e. genome skims).
 Samples from this study can be broken down into three groups:

 1) **Species samples**: Genome skim data for 8 species of diploid *Carya*